An appetite for efficiency: early determination gains ground in arbitration

 Institutional and legislative momentum

 Arbitral institutions worldwide now empower tribunals to dispose of claims or defences that are manifestly unmeritorious or clearly unsustainable.
+Different institutions use different terminology for related mechanisms.
+For example, some refer to “preliminary determination” or “early disposition”, which may encompass wider procedural effects than the classic early dismissal of unmeritorious claims.

 The ICSID Rules (Rule 41(5)) first introduced an expedited procedure for the early dismissal of unmeritorious claims in Rule 41(5) of the 2006 Rules, a power retained in the 2022 revision.
 The HKIAC Arbitration Rules have contained a similar mechanism since 2018 (Article 43) and preserve it under the same article.
 Similarly, the SIAC Arbitration Rules have permitted early dismissal since Rule 29 of the 2016 Rules and maintain that mechanism under Rule 47 of the 2025 Rules.
 The SCC Arbitration Rules introduced a summary procedure in Article 40 of the 2017 Rules, retained (with clarifying refinements) as Article 39 in the 2023 Rules.